Hospitalized teen hailed hero after saving mother, son swimming off Virginia Key

 City of Miami Police and Fire Rescue crews responded to the Historical Virginia Key Beach on Monday afternoon.

+Burgos’ mother has not left her son’s side since he was transported.
+She said while she is proud of her son, her heart is destroyed and is unsure about his future, but his family sticks together through the pain.

+“We still don’t have a solid diagnosis,” Nelly Alvarado, Burgos’ cousin, said.
+“He is in a coma, but we don’t know if he’s going to get any better, if he’s going to get any worse.
+They still haven’t told us anything.”

-According to fire officials, a 25-year-old mother and her 9-year-old son were swimming along a sandbar when a strong current pushed them away from the shore.
+According to fire officials, the mother and son were swimming along a sandbar when a strong current pushed them away from the shore.

 “When we saw the mother drowning, was [when we knew] that we had to act fast,” witness Meredith Diaz said.

-That’s when a 17-year-old, identified by family as Christian Burgos, went into the water to try to save their lives.
+That’s when Burgos, a senior at Booker T. Washington High School, went into the water to try to save their lives.

-His cousin told 7News that the brave teen rescued the boy first by pushing him toward the shore before turning back to save the mother.
+Another of Burgos’ cousins told 7News that the brave teen rescued the boy first by pushing him towards the shore before turning back to save the mother.

+“I’m not surprised at all that he did that because he’s that kind of person,” Katherin Zamora, Burgos’ cousin, said.
+“All we need is prayers.
+Prayers for him to come out of this situation, you know?
+We have faith that he’ll wake up, that he’ll just start breathing on his own.”

-However, Burgos came across trouble himself, and those standing by watching decided to join together to save him.
+However, he came across trouble himself, and those standing by watching decided to join together to save him.

 Speaking in Spanish, one good Samaritan said he described feeling scared, especially when he saw the young man floating in the water.
 He added that several people held hands and formed a line to try to get to the 17-year-old, but he was too far away, so he and others jumped into the water and pulled him out.

-The Booker T. Washington High School senior was absent from class Tuesday as he spent the day at Jackson Memorial Hospital with serious injuries.

-“He was able to save the lives of two people while putting his own life at stake” said school principal William Aristide.
+“He was able to save the lives of two people while putting his own life at stake,” said school principal William Aristide.
 “No other better way to describe him other than the word ‘Hero.'”

+Students at the school made banners Tuesday morning recognizing Burgos’ heroic actions.
+After they made the banners, they headed to the hospital to support their classmate.

+“He’s an amazing person,” Mayte Padilla, Burgos’ girlfriend, said.
+“What he did, I’m so proud of him.”

-Aristide and Miami-Dade Schools Superintendent Alberto Carvalho met with Burgos’ family at the hospital.
+Aristide and Miami-Dade County Public Schools Superintendent Alberto Carvalho met with Burgos’ family at the hospital.

 “I’m both inspired and heartbroken by what I learned, and I could not stay home or continue to enjoy my evening without coming here and embracing and praying alongside these two families,” Carvalho said.